mill1514/Adventure/README.md

 Level * myLevel = new Level("level1.txt");

+Just because I can, I started saving them as .lvl files.
+Doesn't matter.
+Currently, you can call the game and a level you want with
+<b>./Game myLevel</b>

-level text files are in this format:
+level files are in this format:

 <b>[string:level name]</b> //Line 1 is always the level name<br>